XiangXu/LeeCode/longest_substring_without_repeating_character.md

 ## Second Solution

-Removed results array so we don't need another loop at end.
+remove the array which contains result, so we don't need another loop at end.
 Check length each time is enougth.

 Runtime: **25ms**